ishika3110/Restro-chatbot/README.md

 Try placing an order: “I want 2 plates of Chole Chawal”
 Reserve a table: “Book a table for 4 at 7 PM”
 Track order: “Where is my order?”

+If you have any queries regarding the project or need to know how to setup this email me at ishikaa.sharma3110@gmail.com